ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 For normal software development there are three key rules for cryptography:

-1. **_Never_**** develop your own cryptographic algorithm or protocol**.
-Creating these is highly specialized.
+1. **_Never_**** develop your own cryptographic algorithm or protocol**.<br>Creating these is highly specialized.
 To do a good job you need a PhD in cryptography, which in turn requires advanced college mathematics.
 Instead, find out what has been publicly vetted by reputable cryptographers and use that.

-2. **_Never_**** implement your cryptographic algorithms or protocols (if you have an alternative)**.
-There are a large number of specialized rules for implementing cryptographic algorithms that don’t apply to normal software and are thus not known to most software developers.
+2. **_Never_**** implement your cryptographic algorithms or protocols (if you have an alternative)**.<br>There are a large number of specialized rules for implementing cryptographic algorithms that don’t apply to normal software and are thus not known to most software developers.
 Tiny implementation errors of cryptographic algorithms often become massive vulnerabilities.
 Instead, reuse good implementations where practical.

-3. **Cryptographic systems (such as algorithms and protocols) are occasionally broken.** Make sure the ones you choose are still strong enough, and make sure you are  prepared to replace them.
+3. **Cryptographic systems (such as algorithms and protocols) are occasionally broken.**<br>Make sure the ones you choose are still strong enough, and make sure you are  prepared to replace them.

 When choosing a cryptographic library, prefer ones that have had significant public review and have a simple-to-use-correctly API.
 Otherwise, you risk having a vulnerability either in the reused component or having one caused due to incorrect use of an API.